tablexi/nucore-open/doc/HOWTO_feature_flags.md

 * `limit_short_description` Limit the short description section for facilities (300 characters)
 * `product_list_columns` Display product lists in columns or one long list
 * `azlist` Display one long list of facilities, or an alphabetized collection (only facilities that start with A, and ...a top nav to access facilities that start with other letters)
-* `facility_tile_list` Grid view of facility list on home page, in the UI this also enables an image to be associated with a facility
+* `facility_tile_list` Display a grid view of the facility list on home page, this will include images of the facilities, if the given facility has an image.
+This does not enable the ability to add or remove images from facilities -- this works independently of `facility_tile_list_admin`, though you may want to use these flags together.
+* `facility_tile_list_admin` Adds the ability to add and remove images from facilities, this does not change the list UI on the home page -- it works independently of `facility_tile_list`, though you may want to use these flags together.

 ## Onboarding